How to display translated email message content

 Set conditional formatting for rows

-You can also set conditions for an entire row.
-To do so, click on the row, then in the Rows settings on the right, click Add condition.
-Enter your name, description, and before and after conditions, then Confirm.
-The row is now set to display to recipients with the preferred language you specified.
+To set conditions for an entire row, click the relevant row, then go to the Rows settings on the right and select Add condition.
+You can then enter a name, description, and your preferred language conditions, then click Confirm.
+Now, only recipients with the specified language preference will see this row.

-Other handy operators for your conditions are or and contains, such as:
+• Some other useful operators for display conditions are or and contains.

 Supported languages